1,000+ Opportunities

 It has known security flaws and may not display all features of this and other websites.
 Learn how

-Based on current listing details, eligibility includes: Eligible entities in Oregon (specific types not detailed on page, but Clean Water Act 319 typically funds states, territories, and tribes; Oregon DEQ sub-awards to local organizations) Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Eligible entities in Oregon (specific types not detailed on page, but Clean Water Act 319 typically funds states, territories, and tribes; Oregon DEQ sub-awards to local organizations).
+Confirm the full requirements in the official notice before applying.